-My sophomore year, my college writing professor sat at a simple cheap table in our new classroom.
-Being the first day of class and not knowing anyone there, I sat at the opposite side of the room.
-But that didn’t say much since we all sat in a circle, facing each other.
-I took out one of my earbuds to listen in on the conversation around me as I set my backpack on the ground.
+During my sophomore year, my writing professor sat at a cheap table in our new classroom.
+Since it was the first day of class, I sat at the opposite side of the room.
+But that didn’t say much since everyone sat in a circle, facing each other.
+I took out an earbud to listen in on the conversation around me.

-The professor was nodding off at a student with his hands moving around in circles.
-I didn’t know it at the time, but that was the first telling sign that he was ranting with no positive words leaving his mouth.
+The professor nodded off at a student with his hands moving around in circles.
+I didn’t know it at the time, but that was the first telling sign that he was ranting with no positive words.

-“It’s just not possible,” he said in a louder voice than I thought was needed.
-“I should just tell you that right now.
+“It’s not possible,” he said in a louder voice than was needed.
+“I should tell you that right now.
 Getting into the writing field and making a living from it is impossible.
 Give up now.”

 What if we told everyone that?

 Oh, you want to be a doctor?
-That’s cool, but it’s completely unrealistic.
-You’ll have too much debt from all those classes you have to take.
-Don’t forget all those classes you need to take.
+That’s cool, but it’s unrealistic.
+You’ll have too much debt from those classes you’d have to take.
 How can you keep your focus through all of that?
 You won’t.
 It was a good dream though.

 No. We don’t say that to doctors, do we?
-You know who we save all the negativity for?
+You know who we save our negativity for?
 Creative people.

 Writers.
 Artists.
 Musicians.
 Video game developers.
 Movie directors.
-All of them will get told to give up on their dreams from many people throughout their lives.
-If you’re one of them, I want to tell you something: Don’t give up.
+They will get told to give up from people throughout their lives.
+If you’re one of them, I want to tell you something: don’t give up.

-If we all give up as they tell us too, there’ll be no creativity left in the world.
-We can’t leave each other out to the dust.
+If we all give up as they tell us to, there’ll be no creativity left.
+We can’t leave each other in the dust.
 We’re all creative in our unique ways.
 We can’t let the fire die inside of us.